Frequently Asked Questions

 Where are you based?

 We love pop up tattoo parlours.
 Our pop up parlours open at different times of the year in different locations.
-Our current pop up which was in vibrant Shoreditch in London has now come to an end.
-Our next pop up will be in the summer between June – August 2022.
-We are taking bookings now.
-You can make your booking via our booking form.
-We also have a remote service and can come to you so you can have your henna or tattoo done in the comfort of your own home.
+Our pop ups at Boxpark in Shoreditch and John Lewis at Westfield Stratford have now ended.
+Follow us on social media for updates on future pop ups.
+We do however offer a Home service where you can have your tattoo or henna done in the comfort of your own home.

 There is a minimum charge of £60 for our remote service which will need to be paid in full 2 days prior to your appointment.
 The price includes the cost of most medium sized tattoos (this may vary depending on the detail) and includes travel expenses within zones 1 & 2 in London.
 Our salon prices differ and are priced at the salon depending on the detail and size.

 Can you do any designs?

 We can do most designs and our artists can also create a bespoke design for you.